 You may recall the bathroom renovation we completed for my Mom last year.
 When we revealed it, we still hadn’t painted the vanity we saved from going to the landfill.

-Here’s how it looked before:
+Here’s how it looked before we started the bathroom reno:

 Hubs tackled this project because painting is his forte.
 He started by removing all the doors and hardware.